You can call us at one of our offices or use this form to contact us or tell us what you think.

 - treating our staff with courtesy and respect, as they will treat you

-- considering if your complaint relates to a dispute about land
+- considering if your complaint relates to a dispute about land (these disputes are managed separately).

 We have statutory functions under section 25 of the Aboriginal Land Rights Act and section 203BF of the Native Title Act to help resolve disputes about land or to assist in promoting agreement about making native title applications or ownership of land.

 Disputes about land can involve Aboriginal people, land trusts and corporations and other incorporated Aboriginal groups.
-A dispute could be about an entitlement to receive a benefit related to the use of Aboriginal land.

 Our dispute management framework outlines how we deal with disputes, including those about land.